KnowEnG/MetaPath_Analysis/README.md

    2. **ranked_all_genes-[model_description]_Avg.txt** - rows for every gene in the network with columns for 1) weighted combination across models of z-scores of the predictions, 2) the gene name, 3 and 4) the gene rank for relatedness to input gene set
    3. **ranked_genes-[model_description]_Avg.txt** - rows for every gene in the network not in **known.txt** with columns for 1) weighted combination models of prediction scores normalized between 0 and 1, 2) the gene name, 3) the gene rank for relatedness to input gene set, and 4) the weighted combination of model prediction ranks
    4. **scored_features-[model_description].txt** - a meta-path-type by ensemble-model matrix with the [-1,1] normalized meta path type weights for each model.
 The first three columns show 1) the average meta path type weight across models, 2) the length of the meta path type, and 3) the name of the meta path type.
 The first row lists the combination weights for each model.

+## EMT Analysis Data Set

+In the final case study of the MAPR paper, we examine the genes associated with epithelial-to-mesenchymal transition (EMT).
+The network and sample gene sets associated with this analysis are available to download as a zipped archive from [here](http://veda.cs.uiuc.edu/MAPR/emt_analysis.zip).

 ## Acknowledgements